 Dalton's Hideaway in the Klinaklini Valley, BC (Photo by NCC)

 The Klinaklini River is one of British Columbia's wildest rivers.
-Fed by a watershed that spans almost 1.5 million acres (0.6 million hectares), the river flows past immense mountains and vast ice fields, clear alpine lakes and rich wetlands, vibrant forests and peaceful meadows until finally squeezing through an impossibly narrow canyon and emptying into the long, deep coastal fjord that is Knight Inlet.
+Fed by a watershed that spans almost 1.5 million acres (0.6 million hectares), the river flows past immense mountains and vast ice fields, clear alpine lakes and rich wetlands, vibrant forests and peaceful meadows until finally squeezing through an impossibly narrow canyon and emptying into a long, deep coastal fjord on BC's central coast.

 The Klinaklini passes through some of the best of the remaining wilderness in southern BC.
 Its clean waters nurture a wide range of species, including bull trout, salmon, grizzly bear and moose.

 Springing from a small lake high in the Pantheon Range, the river initially flows north, turns west for a few miles when it hits the Chilcotin Plateau and then turns south to make its way to the sea.
 Along the way, the river passes through 14 biogeoclimatic zones, creating an abundance of biological diversity and ecological variation as it descends past the Silverthorne glaciers and soaring Mount Waddington to its estuary in Knight Inlet.

 Tucked away in the wilds of the upper Klinaklini Valley are three properties — the only private parcels of land in a 34-kilometre stretch of the valley.
 These lands have been used over the ages by bear, moose, beaver and migratory birds, and also by hunters, hermits and outlaws.
 The Nature Conservancy of Canada (NCC) is working to conserve all three properties, which will effectively protect the entire area from development and safeguard the wild nature of the valley.